 This is why the concept of a ‘soulmate’ still resonates in many love stories.
 This is why some love purists shun the idea of casual hookups, as it somehow ‘tarnishes’ the delicate nature of true love.

-We deeply understand that love has different levels, that it manifests itself in different ways; yet we only describe it with one overarching umbrella term?
+We deeply understand that there are differeent kinds of love, that it manifests itself in different ways; yet we only describe it with one overarching umbrella term?

 It seems about time to update our emotional dialect.

-The ancient Greeks had 4 common denominations of love: eros, philia, storge, and agape.
+The ancient Greeks had 4 types of love: eros, philia, storge, and agape.

 Some philosophical circles prefer to condense philia and storge into one category.
 As you will see, these can be considered quite separate definitions of love.
 I digress.